Buying a Puppy

 Puppy socialisation.

-Your puppy will need life skills socialisation, this does not mean taking your puppy to the local park and letting them mix with people and dogs that you do not know.
+Your puppy will need life skills socialisation, which does not mean taking your puppy to the local park and letting them mix with people and dogs that you do not know.
 This can be very damaging to your puppy’s training and their future behaviour if your puppy is not getting the correct socialisation.

 Physical development.